Pre- and Post-Release Support

 Post-Release TRI Transitional House (Boulder County/Longmont)

 The two most important and immediate factors to promote successful reentry are employment and housing.
 Without them, the chances of a successful reintegration are significantly reduced.
-Successful graduates of TRI’s pre-release program will quality for housing support at The TRI house.
+Female parolees who are residing in Longmont are eligible for the TRI house program.

 … give them the tools they need to be able to have a productive, lucrative living when they leave so they can provide for their families and break that cycle of recidivism.